-A Proxy Program object automatically transfers control to a Profound.js module that is named the same as the Proxy Program and is located in the same modules subdirectory as the library in which the Proxy Program is located.
+A Proxy Program object automatically transfers control to a Profound.js module.
 All parameters passed to the Proxy Program are automatically passed along to the Profound.js module.
 Parameters can be passed by reference or by value.
 Proxy Programs typically replace the object of a converted RPG program.

 While a Proxy Program holds no application logic within itself, it offers the following benefits: